dotfiles/dotfiles.github.com/content/index.md

 * [dotzsh](https://github.com/dotphiles/dotzsh) strives to be platform and version independent, some functionality may be lost when running under older versions of zsh, but it should degrade cleanly and allow you to use the same setup on multiple machines of differing OS's without problems.
 * [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) is a community-driven framework for managing your Zsh configuration.
 It bundles 40+ plugins and 80+ themes.
 * [Prezto](https://github.com/sorin-ionescu/prezto) is a configuration framework for Zsh.
 It's a lightweight alternative to oh-my-zsh with sane defaults, aliases, functions, auto completion, prompt themes and dozens of well documented modules.
+* [zgen](https://github.com/tarjoilija/zgen) is a lightweight plugin manager for ZSH inspired by Antigen.
+The goal is to have a minimal overhead when starting up the shell because nobody likes waiting

-[awesome-zsh-plugins](https://github.com/unixorn/awesome-zsh-plugins) is a list of ZSH plugins compatible with [antigen](https://github.com/zsh-users/antigen) and [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh).
+[awesome-zsh-plugins](https://github.com/unixorn/awesome-zsh-plugins) is a list of ZSH plugins, themes and completions compatible with ZSH frameworks like [antigen](https://github.com/zsh-users/antigen), [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) and [zgen](https://github.com/tarjoilija/zgen).

 ### Bash
 * [bash-it](https://github.com/revans/bash-it) is a "shameless ripoff of oh-my-zsh," but for bash.